greg-is-kub/PFE_Grp_14_Visual_Odometry/README.md

 ## data base
-composed of different Videos taken with stereo vision cameras Every video has a know displacement that is measured through a process detailed in [TO REDACT]
+composed of different Videos taken with stereo vision cameras Every video has a know displacement that is measured through a process detailed in DataBase

 ## Team Members :
  SHI Mengmeng